wqking/obfupy/doc/transformer_rewriter.md

 ### extractFunction = True
 Take out the function (global or class member) body to a new random named function with random arguments, then make the original function calls the new function.
 The function won't be changed if obfupy determines that may cause error, such as `super` is used.

+**Problem situation:** It doesn't work if the function frame object is accessed, such as using the frame object in `inspect` package.

 ### extractConstant = True
 Replace constants with random named variables, the variables represent obfuscated constants.